-• The Council's spending during 2020/21 was dominated by the additional pressures resulting from the COVID-19 pandemic.
+- The Head of Internal Audit provides an annual opinion on the Council's risk management, control and governance processes.
+The annual opinion is based upon the internal audit work completed during the year.
+The opinion covering 2020/21 was presented to the Audit & Governance Board on 7 July 2021 and concluded that the Council's risk management, control and governance processes that were in place during 2020/21 were considered to be adequate and to have operated effectively during the year. - The Council's spending during 2020/21 was dominated by the additional pressures resulting from the COVID-19 pandemic.
 Additional costs and income losses relating to COVID-19 totalled approximately £25m, which was funded by a combination of general and specific Government grants.
 Processes were put in place to ensure this funding was properly managed, utilised for the correct purposes, separately accounted for and correctly reported upon.
 The position was monitored throughout the year through reports to Management Team, the relevant Policy and Performance Boards and Executive Board.
 Effective action was taken to control spending as far as possible and mitigate overspends.
 As a result, total outturn spending for 2020/21 was below the Council's revenue budget for the first time in a number of years.
 However, this is a one-off situation due to the Council's focus being upon dealing with the COVID-19 pandemic.
 Many of the previous cost pressures were exacerbated by the pandemic and have therefore been funded by COVID-19 grants, which has taken pressure off the core revenue budget.
 Across all services spending has been tightly managed; there have been cost reductions where services have been unable to operate or have operated differently, and savings have been achieved from some of the different working arrangements introduced in response to the pandemic.
-However, it is highly likely that the previous cost pressures, particularly in social care, will return during 2021/22.
 Despite significant funding reductions and increasing demand for services the Council managed to set a balanced budget for 2021/22 via a robust process led by the Members' Budget Working Group.